Landscaping ProjectsHow to Lay a Shed Base With Paving Slabs

 Now that you have prepared the sub base for your paving slabs on your grass, wait 24 hours for the base to settle.
 After this 24-hour period, lay the paving in the newly dug-out holes on top of the sand and landscape fabric sub base.

 Laying a path on a lawn can be a very interesting way of creating a new direction in your garden and leading your visitors to attractive features in it.
 This procedure is not much different to what was discussed above.
 First, plan where your stepping stones will go on the grass making sure they are evenly spaced out.
-Then, lay them out on the grass itself and using a tape measure, measure the distance between them ensuring it is even for a more symmetrical effect.
+Some of them might need to be cut to better fit.
+You can cut your paving slabs either with a chisel and hammer or a power tool with the right blade.
+Then, lay all stepping stones out on the grass itself and using a tape measure, measure the distance between them ensuring it is even for a more symmetrical effect.
 Next, place the stepping stones on the grass.
 Using a garden trowel, remove all grass and soil from underneath it by first cutting around the stepping stones to ensure that the rest of your lawn isn’t affected.
 Apply the subbase: add sand to the hole, raking it out to ensure it’s even.
 If uneven, use a lump hammer and wooden block to level the surface out.
 Wait a period of 24 hours for the sand to settle.
 You’re now ready for laying stepping stones on the grass.

 At Fantastic Services, we take pride in the years of experience in helping homeowners improve the look and feel of their homes – whether inside or outside.
 This is why we offer professional paving services to help you create the desired look in and around your garden.
 If you feel that you don’t have enough time or the right skills to lay the paving on your own, don’t hesitate to get in touch with Fantastic Services

 Find a professional to take care of your property.